Hello, welcome to my website!

 At the time, I was working at ooi, a design company that I own with my husband Theo in our beautiful Collingwood warehouse.
 I was also an exhibiting artist until pain put an end to that for a few years.

-Since my accident in 2007, I’ve learned a lot about chronic pain – especially that you can manage it (I know what you’re thinking, you’re wrong, you really can).
+Since my accident in 2007, I’ve learned a lot about chronic pain – especially that you can prevent it from becoming chronic and that you will manage it (I know you’re thinking I’m nuts, but you really can).

 I want people to learn from my experience because I believe the ongoing issue I now live with was totally avoidable.
 I was undiagnosed for 4.5 years and that was THE most tragic part of my accident.